 A major concern of this study was the temporal difference in sampling (Table 1).
 EM communities are known to undergo community shifts over relatively short time scales (i.e. seasonal), but year-to-year within the same season there can be little to no changes within the community (Koide et al. 2005; O’Hanlon 2012).
 Additionally, there is evidence that temporal shifts within EM communities is stronger in extraradical hyphae and less pronounced in root colonized EM (Koide et al. 2005).
 As we sampled within the same season of different years and only sampled EM colonized roots, the temporal effect on sampling should be minimal.

-The findings outlined here support previous findings in studies of EM communities post-fire disturbance, but also demonstrate that the pre-fire community is an important factor in determining how these communities will respond to fire disturbance.
+The findings outlined here support previous findings in studies of the effect of fire on EM communities, but also demonstrate that the pre-fire community is an important factor in determining how these communities will respond to fire disturbance.
 While not assessed here, this could have important implications for speed and ability of forests to recover based on pre-fire diversity and composition of the EM community.

 References: